jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 Use this compound knot to secure a load.
   1. Make a fixed upper loop with the alpine butterfly.
   2. Pass the end around an object to form a lower loop.
-  3. With the remainder of the rope, tie a safety-belt hitch interlocked with the upper loop.
+  3. With the remainder of the rope, tie a safety-belt hitch onto the upper loop.
   4. Adjust the safety-belt hitch to tighten the lower loop.

 ![][truckers-hitch-photo]